Nostalgic Chicken Enchiladas

-Having been raised just north of the Mexican border, I’ve enjoyed quite a bit of ‘south of the border’ cuisine.
+Having been raised just north of the Mexican border, I’ve enjoyed quite a bit of ‘south of the border’ cuisine, like this chicken enchilada recipe.
 Ingredients for authentic, Hispanic recipes are abundant in that region, but up here in the true north, maybe not so much.
 I’m just a little farther away now.
 Haha

 So, what do I do to satisfy the craving?
 I just check out local specialty stores, use alternate local ingredients and grow my own goodies.
 Despite our fair city being known as “Winterpeg”, we can still grow some rather mouth-watering pepper varieties here.
 A shorter growing season with much longer daylight hours makes for some pretty spicy and juicy harvests.

-Nostalgic Chicken Enchiladas is a recipe using local ingredients and a savory, homemade sauce.
+This is a recipe using local ingredients and a savory, homemade sauce.
 I will be posting the recipe for that soon.
 In the meantime, if you have store-bought sauce on hand, lucky you!!
-You may notice slight variations on the classic enchilada recipe but like I mentioned, I’m a little bit farther away.
+You may notice slight variations on the classic enchilada recipe but as I mentioned, I’m a little bit farther away.

 - 6 boneless chicken thighs, cubed